King of Nepal: Post-massacre

 On 1 February 2005, as the security situation deteriorated in the civil war, King Gyanendra staged a coup d'état, declared a state of emergency, suspended the constitution and assumed direct control over the country.
 On 24 April 2006, after the Loktantra Andolan movement, the king agreed to give up absolute power and to reinstate the dissolved House of Representatives.
 On 21 November 2006, the civil war was ended with the signing of the Comprehensive Peace Accord.
 On 15 January 2007, the King was suspended from exercising his duties by the newly formed interim legislature.
-Finally, on 28 May 2008, the kingdom was officially abolished by the 1st Constituent Assembly and Federal Democratic Republic of Nepal was declared.
+Finally, on 28 May 2008, the kingdom was officially abolished by the 1st Constituent Assembly and the Federal Democratic Republic of Nepal was declared.
 The subnational monarchies in Mustang, Bajhang, Salyan, and Jajarkot were also abolished in October 2008.